Unlock High-Fidelity Simulations and Reconstructions for Robotics and AV with NVIDIA and Voxel51

 At the core of this workbench is Voxel51’s data-centric AI platform that integrates with 3D reconstruction and synthetic data generation tools.

-data curation, visualization, annotation, and model evaluation for building high-quality datasets and models.
+Voxel51 is the multimodal AI data engine for data curation, visualization, annotation, and model evaluation for building high-quality datasets and models.
 The engine provides capabilities to audit, enrich, and generate synthetic data and high-fidelity neural reconstruction.

-- NVIDIA Cosmos Dataset Search is a GPU-accelerated vector search workflow that quickly embeds and searches video datasets.
+• NVIDIA Cosmos Dataset Search is a GPU-accelerated vector search workflow that quickly embeds and searches video datasets.
 It enables efficient search, retrieval, and understanding of real-world visual data.

-- NVIDIA Omniverse NuRec (Neural Reconstruction) is a set of technologies for neural reconstruction and rendering.
+• NVIDIA Omniverse NuRec (Neural Reconstruction) is a set of technologies for neural reconstruction and rendering.
 It enables developers to use their existing fleet data to reconstruct high-fidelity digital twins, simulate new events, and render sensor data from novel points of view.

-Together, these technologies create a powerful Physical AI data pipeline: ingest data → validate and enrich it → perform efficient search and scene understanding with embeddings using NVIDIA Cosmos Dataset Search → reconstruct with NVIDIA Omniverse NuRec → create synthetic scene variations with NVIDIA Cosmo Transfer for scalable simulation.
+Together, these technologies create a powerful Physical AI data pipeline: ingest data → validate and enrich it → perform efficient search and scene understanding with embeddings using NVIDIA Cosmos Dataset Search → reconstruct with NVIDIA Omniverse NuRec → create synthetic scene variations with NVIDIA Cosmos Transfer for scalable simulation.

 Accurate reconstructions enable the creation of high-fidelity simulations that mirror the real world with precision, so every object and condition behaves as it would in reality.